-Using YouTube to grow your blog audience (click to expand)
+How to use YouTube to grow your blog audience

 With relatively little efforts (and only a small handful of videos so far), I’ve already used YouTube to get tens of thousands of views on my video tutorials—and reach a new audience of people seeking to learn how to start a blog.
 Many of those viewers also click through to learn more about the subject I cover in my video content, thus bringing them over to my blog where I can further educate and encourage them to become subscribers (or customers).

 3 tools to help manage your social media promotion

 Luckily, there are lots of tools that can help you manage your social media posts.
 With the right tool, you should be able to promote all your posts in just an hour or two a week.
 Here are my favorites:

 - Buffer: One of the easiest ways to schedule social shares in advance for Facebook, Instagram, Twitter, LinkedIn and Pinterest.
 Their browser plug-in is also great for quickly adding interesting posts you find to your social promotion queue.

 - Hootsuite: If you want something a bit more in-depth, Hootsuite is a powerful social sharing, scheduling, and monitoring platform.
 It’s probably a bit too much for a beginner blogger, but is a worthwhile option to check out once you start to grow.